alla-sahithya/alla-sahithya/README.md

 🎯 Passionate Data Analyst/Data Scientist with a focus on using AI/ML for solving real-world problems.
 🔧 Proficient in Python, SQL, Power BI, NLP, and Machine Learning.
 📊 Enjoys developing insightful, actionable data visualizations and models.
+Current Interest/Learning more about - Large Language Models (LLMs).
 **Certifications:** Microsoft Azure AI Fundamentals (AI-900)
 **Volunteering and Leadership:**
 - Led a ~450-member team as a Program Coordinator for the National Service Scheme (NSS) at KLEF, organizing initiatives such as Swacchh Bharat, medical campaigns in villages, tree plantations, and sanitation education for villagers.